Caseykm/esp_gallery/README.md

 "Artworks", discussed above, is another model that represent art that is/was for sale, or art shown on the gallery page.
 It has data such as images, description, id, and a boolean depending on if it's in the gallery.
 The Gallery abstraction is basically the home page and let's artists pay the gallery to show their art on this page.
 They will also be able to display their personal artist profile or other info.

-Buying/selling is another abstraction that is not a model and is done so through another abstraction, "listing".
+Buying/selling is another abstraction that is not a model and is a boolean value on the artwork model.

-#### 10. Detail any third party services that your App will use.
+## 10. Detail any third party services that your App will use.
 Third party services will be: Stripe and maybe Paypal (Paypal is a sprinkle)

-#### 11. Identify the database to be used in your app and provide a justification for your choice.
+## 11. Identify the database to be used in your app and provide a justification for your choice.
 The database we will be using is MongoDB.
 It stores data in JSON-like documents which can have different fields, allowing the database structure to change over time.
 As a distributable database, it provides horizontal scaling, high availability and geographic distribution.
-Additionally, its ability to handle ad hoc queries, indexing and real-time aggregation allow for easy access to the database throughout the structure of the app.
+Additionally, its ability to handle ad hoc queries, indexing, and real-time aggregation, allow for easy access to the database throughout the structure of the app.
+Mysql or a no sql data store, are other options, however they don't have all the features that easily support our client's goal of having two-sided marketplace fuctionality.
+Ebay's choice of MongoDB for some of the aforementioned reasons, informed our decision making process.
+This rationale is part of the reason that Ebay uses MongoDB.

-#### 12. Discuss the database relations to be implemented.
+## 12. Discuss the database relations to be implemented.
 The models that we will be using in our database are users, artwork, and gallery.
 The gallery, which is a singleton resource, has two foreign keys, one that relates to the artwork's primary key, and one that relates to the user primary key so that the artwork and artist shown in the gallery can be identified.
 The artwork, has a foreign key, which relates to the user primary key, which allows artworks to be associated to it's user(a.k.a. artist/seller).

-#### 13. Provide your database schema design.
+## 13. Provide your database schema design.

 We used Dbdesigner to design our database schema as follows:

 ![erd](https://raw.githubusercontent.com/casscass/esp_gallery/development/README-images/ERD_C4.png)

-#### 14. Provide User stories for your App.
+## 14. Provide User stories for your App.
 # User Stories

 ## User